 The Springfield Park restoration project is underway following our successful grant application to the Heritage Lottery Fund for £3.3m.
-We’re currently procuring a contractor to do the building and landscape work, and work’s due to start in the summer of 2019.
+We’re currently procuring a contractor to do the building and landscape work, and work’s due to start in September.

 We’re pleased to announce that Pringle Richards Sharratt have been appointed as design team lead consultants for the restoration project, following the successful work delivered by Plincke Landscapes Ltd. on the early part of the scheme.
 We’d like to take this opportunity to thank Plincke for their work on the project.
 We’re looking forward to starting the construction work in the spring.

 What you can expect to see when the project’s finished: